necrossady/iTunes-Dupe-Deleter/README.md

 # iTunes-Dupe-Deleter

 Simple scala program to delete duplicate files created by iTunes.
+Must be run as admin.